seatable/seatable-admin-docs/docs/docker/Python-Runner/Deploy SeaTable Python Runner.md

       - SEATABLE_FAAS_SCHEDULER_SERVER_HOSTNAME=demo.faas-scheduler.seatable.com  # Specifies your host name if https is enabled
 ```

-**Note**：Since the nginx configuration file is only generated automatically when you run the container for the first time, you'd better set `SEATABLE_FAAS_SCHEDULER_SERVER_HOSTNAME=True` before executing the `docker-compose up -d` command for the first time.
+**Note**：Since the nginx configuration file is only generated automatically when you run the container for the first time, you'd better set `SEATABLE_FAAS_SCHEDULER_SERVER_HOSTNAME=True` before executing the `docker compose up -d` command for the first time.

 If you want to use your own SSL certificate, you can refer to the following steps: